 * Squabbling & lack of communication with CERA, like Council forming its Insurer Advocacy Service versus CERA's Insurer Advisory Service for property affected by quakes.
 Another example: Council unanimously voted to spend $127.5 million repairing / restoring the quake trashed Town Hall in opposition to CERA's Performing Arts Precinct.
 Again a lack of communication between Council & CERA, with duplication of theatre facilities.

 * Marryatt's staff loyalty bribing: Without consulting ratepayers, Marryatt gave one day's extra paid leave per month for hard working Council workers.
-Sick joke.
+Ha!
 Post quakes, anyone watching road workers could see how slack they were.
 Most stood around holes, doing nothing for long periods, resulting in roads worse than pre quake roads - Pothole City.

 * Secret negotiations with CERA about who paid for what regarding CERA's Blueprint anchor projects in the CBD.
-Without consulting ratepayers, Marryatt & Parker hoped Council's poorly insured pay outs for quake damaged Council assets would cover costs for NZ govt's / CERA's Blueprint projects.
-Ratepayers would be landed with huge debt for govt follies for decades to come.
+Without consulting ratepayers, Marryatt & Parker hoped Council's poorly insured pay outs for quake damaged Council assets would cover costs for NZ National govt's / CERA's Blueprint projects.
+Ratepayers would be landed with huge debt for NZ National govt follies for decades to come.

-* Not a squeak from Marryatt nor Parker about NZ govt's / CERA's land grabs in red zone riverside & Port Hills areas (over 7 000 houses plus land) & CERA's land grabs in the CBD regarding Blueprint anchor projects, like the loss-maker Convention Centre & Frame lands.
+* Not a squeak from Marryatt nor Parker about NZ National govt's / CERA's land grabs in residential red zone riverside & Port Hills areas (over 7 000 houses plus land) & CERA's land grabs in the CBD regarding Blueprint anchor projects, like the loss-maker Convention Centre & Frame lands.

 * Latest: CCDU promoted high density housing for 20 000 residents in Frame lands (The Press).
 The only schools in the CBD vicinity were low decile Christchurch East School & expensive private schools.
 Yet MOE recently closed low decile Richmond School & low decile Phillipstown School on the CBD fringes!

-* Not a squeak from Marryatt nor Parker about NZ govt's / CERA's 28 months NZDF occupation of Christchurch CBD.
+* Not a squeak from Marryatt nor Parker about NZ National govt's / CERA's 28 months NZDF occupation of Christchurch CBD.

 * Not a squeak from Marryatt nor Parker when Brownlee announced CERA's formation in March 2011, nor later CCDU's formation to be controlled by former Timaru town clerk Isaacs, demolisher of Christchurch CBD.
 In fact, Brownlee formed an apartheid Christchurch state with 2 town clerks - Isaacs, favoured boss of CCDU's core CBD; Marryatt, maligned boss of the leftovers, separated by a NZDF cordon.

 * Marryatt & Parker had penchants for air travel paid for by ratepayers.
 Although Parker posed as a great communicator post quakes, he wasn't.
 He was a secretive mouse, making Council decisions behind closed doors.
 Marryatt was a secretive mouse, scoffing as much cheese as possible.
 He left Christchurch Council with his golden handshake and the disputed pay increase of $68 000, which Marryatt after public protests said he would pay back.
-Early 2012, citizens were enraged by his huge pay rise, condoned by some councillors, while citizens slummed it post quakes.
+Early 2012, citizens had been enraged by his huge pay rise, condoned by some councillors, while citizens slummed it post quakes.

 * In 2012, for a couple of months after Parker couldn't control his A & B teams, Crown observer Marshall dozed though Council meetings, checking Council communications.
 After Marryatt's exorbitant pay increase & public protests, Council underwent an $80 000 communications review, spurned by Marryatt, a poor public communicator, operating behind closed doors.
-The Crown observer & communications review was NZ govt's intimidation of Council & a waste of taxpayers' money.
+The Crown observer & communications review was NZ National govt's intimidation of Council & a waste of taxpayers' money.
 Why didn't CERA minister Brownlee or CERA boss Sutton attend Council meetings?

 * Although ratepayers & councillors were his employers, Marryatt's idea of communications was taking his employer Council to court, for B team councillors protesting at the February 2012 protest about Marryat's salary increase, approved by A team councillors.
 Marryatt ensured gagging orders against B team councillors who'd protested with ratepayers about Marryatt's salary increase.
 The Press pics of Marryatt's bloodshot eyes, droopy, lower lip & double chin greed said it all.